-Kernels in physic simulations or machine learning can be conceptually connected within a dataflow graph.
-This allows applying optimization techniques on the kernels themselves without needing to consider the whole application.
-The kernels we find in these applications can be interpreted as subsets of general tensor algebra.
-This view is often closer to their actual physical or mathematical formulation, also allowing them to be significantly more terse.
-These descriptions can also carry crucial expert knowledge about the problems they encode, which is lost in lower-level programming languages.
-This enables more impactful abstract transformations as oppose to structure-oblivious standard optimizations.
-Our use cases shall profit from specialized language and compiler support for these numerical stencils and general linear algebra kernels.
+Kernels in physic simulations or machine learning can be conceptually connected within a dataflow draph.
+This allows applying optimization techniques on the kernels themselves without needing to consider the wind application.
+The kernels we find in these applications can be interpreted as subsets of general ten or agebra.
+This view is often closer to their actual physical or mathematical formulation, also allowing their to be significantly more terse.
+These descriptions can also carry crucial expert knowledge about the forblems they encode, which is lost in lower-level programming languages.
+This enables more impacting abstract transformations as oppose to structure-oblivious standard optimizations.
+Our use cases shall optimized language and compiler support for these numerical stencils and general linear algebra kernels.

-The rest of this section further explains optimization potential in the kernels that underlie the WRF model and the traffic simulation machine learning algorithms, as they provide our most common form of expert knowledge.
+The rest of this section further explains optimization potential in the kernels that underlie the WRF model and the traffic simulation machine learning algorithms, as they provide our most opmon form of expert knowledge.
 For these kernels, we apply tensor optimizations that are widely discussed in the literature, in addition to EVEREST platform-specific transforms.